xamarin/xamarin-macios/docs/website/optimizations.md

 enabled.

 On Xamarin.iOS this optimization is enabled by default when both the linker and the static registrar are enabled.

-On Xamarin.Mac this optimization is never enabled by default.
+On Xamarin.Mac this optimization is never enabled by default, because Xamarin.Mac supports loading assemblies dynamically, and those assemblies might not have been known at build time (and thus not optimized).

 The default behavior can be overridden by passing `--optimize=-register-protocols` to mtouch/mmp.